redragerover/ytlivemanager/README.md

 handleYouTubePoll({
 identifier, // a channel ID for a YouTube channel.
-Looks like 'fAFJcchSAFnASfq0' streamToLive, // a function to run when a stream goes live streamGoesOffline // a function to run when stream goes offline
+Looks like 'fAFJcchSAFnASfq0' streamToLive, // a function to run when a stream goes live streamGoesOffline, // a function to run when stream goes offline { enableLogs: false } // options for the poll
     })
 ```
 ### How does the transition from stream online to offline work?